An energy source that can be adjusted to meet changing demand

 - Reliability benchmark

 Recognized worldwide for the reliability of its transmission system, Hydro-Québec takes every possible measure to remain a benchmark in this regard.
-In 2013, investments in transmission rose to a record $1.9 billion, including $917 million devoted to maintaining and improving the grid, and replacing some of its assets.
+In 2014, investments in transmission rose to a record $1.6 billion, including $776 million for growth and $851 million for asset sustainment and reliability.

 - Stringent standards